The Cookie process

 What many people don’t realize is that a decorated cookie must be done in time-sensitive stages.
 Depending on the design, each layer of detail requires drying time before the next step is executed.
 This means that a single cookie can take several days to actually finish!

 And so, cookie prices reflect the intricacies of design and the amount of time & effort they take to create.
 Thank you so much for appreciating the value of these custom handmade items!

 a note on freshness

 When people hear that it may take several days to finish a cookie, some ask the question, “doesn’t the cookie lose its freshness?”
 No!
 The royal icing used essentially “seals” in the freshness for much longer than an ordinary cookie.
 In addition, the heavy resealable bags I use further extend that cookie life.
 Cookies will remain fresh for 2 weeks or more and can be frozen for longer storage.
 Do NOT place or store in the refrigerator!
 To freeze, place bagged cookies in a sealed container and place in freezer.
 When ready to use, remove the container from the freezer, keeping the lid on, and let it come completely to room temp (a few hours) before opening.
-Defrosting decorated cookies in this manner minimizes condensation…and moisture is what may cause colors to bleed or otherwise alter the beautiful appearance of your cookies.
+Defrosting decorated cookies in this manner minimizes condensation…and moisture is what may cause colors to bleed or mar the beautiful finish.